-The current OCR text book produced to support the course is: OCR A Level Law Second Edition By Richard Wortley, Nicholas Price Published by Hodder Education ISBN: 9781398326477 MATHEMATICS
+The current OCR text book produced to support the course is: OCR A Level Law Second Edition By Richard Wortley, Nicholas Price Published by Hodder Education ISBN 9781398326477 181.
+To find the relations between the mean, the true, and the eccentric anomalies.
+Let m, v, and u be the three angles.